 Writing an essay isn’t enough to get you a good grade.
 A high-quality essay can get you either a decent grade or a great grade.
 It all depends on how well you write the essay: it’s not only content but also style and structure that will determine your paper’s final grade.
 Here are a few tips for writing an A+ essay.

-These tips are going to show you how you can write essay that will earn your professor’s respect, and get your the grade you deserve.
+These tips are going to show you how you can write essays that will earn your professor’s respect, and get you the grade you deserve.

 Writing an A+ essay requires creativity for a variety of reasons.
 Creative essays are memorable, and they captivate the reader throughout the writing process.
 They’re written with storytelling in mind, and the term “show, don’t tell” is frequently employed to aid this.
 By including fascinating facts, quotes, or shifts in tone, the author hopes to urge the reader to experience the story or issue.